mantidproject/mantid/docs/source/interfaces/indirect/Direct & Indirect Data Analysis.rst

 ﻿.. _interface-indirect-data-analysis:

-Indirect Data Analysis
+Direct/Indirect Data Analysis
 ======================

 Overview
 --------

-The Indirect Data Analysis interface is a collection of tools within Mantid for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS.
+The Data Analysis interface is a collection of tools within Mantid for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS and data from direct geometry spectrometer LET.

 The majority of the functions used within this interface can be used with both reduced files (*_red.nxs*) and workspaces (*_red*) created using the Indirect Data